IAMconsortium/nomenclature/docs/user_guide/data-validation.rst

 Data validation
 ===============

-The **nomenclature** package allows users to validate IAMC data in two ways.
+The **nomenclature** package allows users to validate IAMC data in several ways.

 For this, validation requirements and criteria can be specified in YAML configuration files.